 Yankees fans and Mets fans alike can cheer their teams on through October, at both Yankee Stadium and Citi Field.
 And let's not forget about the Brooklyn Cyclones, which have a few fun promotions left this season, including a fireworks night and a chance for everybody (not just kids!) to run the bases.

 Pick up your latest summer read of the season, pack a picnic, and spend some you time in your favorite outdoor space in the city.
 Shop local by supporting a local bookstore—there's no shortage of new local bookshops around town, like Troubled Sleep in Park Slope or Burnt Books in Greenpoint, which is hidden behind a bodega.

 11. Book a staycation

 Your next big trip may be a ways off, but we strongly encourage cashing in on that PTO and staying in a new neighborhood overnight.

 Apartment swap with a friend, or check into a brand new hotel like this garden escape in Williamsburg to enjoy the fleeting warm weather.
 If you're looking for an ultra-luxe experience, check out the city's most expensive hotel ... if rooms costing $4,200/night are your thing.

 Or just pretend you're on island time at this new vacation-themed rooftop in Bushwick.

 12. Escape to an island

 Manhattan doesn't count.
-Get out to Roosevelt Island, which has a brand new hotel and new hotel and rooftop bar, or Governors Island, before the weather chills.
-Take advantage of these nearby city excursions before coat weather!
+Get out to Roosevelt Island or Governors Island before the weather chills.
+If you're heading to the car-free oasis of Governors Island, we've got a guide for how to make the most of 24 hours there.
+Take advantage of these nearby city excursions before coat weather returns.

 13. Enjoy a meal on the water